superrrk/ace-reveal/README.md

 - ✨ **Animated Sparkles** - Beautiful floating effects
 - 📱 **Mobile Friendly** - Works perfectly on all devices
 - 🎉 **Family Reveal** - See all VSA families and find yours
-- 🔗 **ACE Website Link** - Connect to the main ACE platform
-- 📸 **Instagram Contact** - Easy way to reach VSA

-## How to Use

-1. Click the **"Open"** button on the red envelope
-2. Scroll through to find your family
-3. Use the family codes to join the ACE website
-4. Contact VSA on Instagram for questions

 ## Live Website